 Suttleworth park is a major park in our great city.
 Union College’s home field and home to the Amsterdam Mohawks Baseball Team, which has games several times per week in the summer months in the newly renovated turf baseball field, Rao Family Stadium.

-The park features many amenities including: four tennis courts, a beach volleyball court, two public pavilions (please contact the Recreation Director for reservations), public restrooms, two girls softball fields (download field usage agreement) , playgrounds, firework shows, ice skating, fishing, fire places for grilling and cooking, a walking path along the Chuctununda Creek and a Kid Zone,.
+The park features many amenities including: four tennis courts, a beach volleyball court, two public pavilions ( first come, first serve), public restrooms, two girls softball fields (download field usage agreement) , playgrounds, firework shows, ice skating, fishing, fire places for grilling and cooking, a walking path along the Chuctununda Creek and a Kid Zone,.
 The park is a major attraction and annually has over 80,000+ visitors.View the Rao Family Stadium at Shuttleworth Park Calendar

 Veteran's park is one of the largest parks in Amsterdam.
 This park includes a two war memorials dedicated to the veterans of Amsterdam.
 The park features a 200 foot baseball field at the lower end of the park, hosts events and movies in the park, has several basketball ball courts, one tennis court, a playground and a public pavilion.
 Veteran's park is also home to the City Pool, an Olympic size swimming pool open to city residents during the summer.
 Please contact the Recreation Director if you would like to reserve the pavilion.City Pool Information & Hours

 Established as a bird sanctuary by the Century Club of Amsterdam, this wooded area borders the Amsterdam Municipal Golf Course and contains a wonderful large wooden playground constructed by volunteers in the community who actively maintain and upkeep this rare gem.